 Why do I love Simple Wall St?
 Because it provides a quick visual representation of how a company is currently positioned.
 When you look up a stock, Simple Wall St provides something called a snowflake to show you how a company is currently valued.

-For example if you are interested in Mondelez International (MDLZ), the snowflake will provide a quick warning sign that it might not be the best time to invest in MDLZ right now.
+For example, if you are interested in Mondelez International (MDLZ), the snowflake will provide a quick warning sign that it might not be the best time to invest in MDLZ right now.

-When you scroll down the company page, you can get even more information within each of the five categories (from Royal Bank analysis page).
+When you scroll down the company page, you can get even more information within each of the five categories (from the Royal Bank analysis page).

 Overall, I have found Simply Wall St very easy to use and has sped up my stock analysis process.